nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Find a contact: `find [name]`

-You can use the `find` command to search for contacts by their name if you wish to quickly reference a particular contact’s details.
+You can use the `find` command to search for contacts by their name if you wish to quickly reference a particular contact's details.

 Format: `find [name]`